 12 January, 2024

-The groom poses for a portrait at his wedding.
+The groom poses for a portrait at his wedding in Omdurman, Sudan.
 In Sudan, announcing a wedding with celebratory gunfire is a tradition.
-Omdurman, Sudan.
-This photo was taken with a mobile phone camera.
+The weapon symbolizes both the joy of marriage and the reality of war.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.